 Concepts such as the idea of having a pure winger supplying the tall and strong striker upfront.
 It is much easier to skip over the opponent’s midfield with a long cross to the central striker who is already in a dangerous position rather than having the inside forwards bring the ball in from the flanks and dribble or pass through the congested midfield.
 Not to say that this will not work for the world-class clubs, which already have many options in the inside forward position and often are able to compete easily in the midfield possession battle due to their superiority of players.

-So clearly, we have no chance using their own tactics against them, since they are already too good there.
-Even the best inside forward at a club like Dynamo Kyiv might only be seen as an average level player at Real Madrid.
-To give an example, look at the case of Yarmolenko at West Ham.
-Many players in top leagues are able to cut inside from the wing, dribble, pass and shoot on goal.
-Yarmolenko does this with a lot skill and was one of the best in Ukrainian League.
-Having moved to Dortmund and then West Ham, he has increasingly become a fringe rotation player simply due to the fact that clubs in top European leagues tend to possess a lot of skilled inside forwards already.
-Very few, besides Messi, Hazard or Neymar, can trully distinguish themselves playing in this role.
-As result, it is nearly impossible to find worldclass inside forwards at a smaller club.
-Often when such a player emerges, they are quickly bought by a much richer club.
-On the other hand, pure crossing wingers can often thrive at a tiny club because they can specialize at what they do best without really attracting much notice from the giants.
+Clearly, we have no chance using their own tactics against them.
+Even the best inside forward at a club like Dynamo might only be an average level player at Barcelona.
+To give an example, examine the case of Yarmolenko.
+Many players in top leagues are able to cut inside, dribble, pass and shoot.
+Yarmolenko does this with a lot of skill and was one of the best in Ukrainian League.
+Having moved to Dortmund and then West Ham, he became a fringe player simply because clubs in top European leagues tend to possess a lot of talented inside forwards already.
+Very few can distinguish themselves in this role.
+It is nearly impossible to find good inside forwards at smaller clubs.
+Often when such a player emerges, he is quickly bought by a bigger club.

 Not only does an inside forward need more attributes to perform his job but he also needs to have better technical and mental attributes, which is usually very rare to find in players from outside the top clubs.